 About Us

 Savory Alaska is owned and operated by Nathanael & Sarah Ferguson in Oatmeal, Texas.
 We sell super premium, wild, line-caught Alaskan seafood and other unique and delicious Alaskan products.
+You won’t find fresher, or higher quality Alaskan seafood any where in Central Texas.

 We source all of our marketplace items from small, independent Alaskan businesses.
 Our delicious Kelp Salsa and Bullwhip Hot Sauce comes from Juneau which is the state capitol.
 Our savory Alaska Pure Sea Salt comes from the old Russian capitol, Sitka.
 We sell our products in local, Austin area farmers markets and to area restaurants with an appreciation for wild-caught, sustainable seafood.